-More generally, \citet[Thm.~12]{gnedin2006gibbs} showed that every Gibbs-type partition with fixed discount parameter $\discount<1$ is a unique probability mixture of one of three extreme partitions, depending on the value of $\discount$.
-When $\discount\in(0,1)$, the extreme partition is induced by the \emph{$\discount$-stable Poisson--Kingman measures} \citep[\textsection5.3 and \textsection5.4]{pitman2003poisson}, and it follows from \citep[Prop.~9]{pitman2003poisson} that
+More generally, \citet[Thm.~12]{gnedin2006gibbs} showed that the law of every Gibbs-type partition with fixed discount parameter $\discount<1$ is a unique probability mixture over one of three classes of extreme partitions, depending on the value of $\discount$.
+When $\discount\in(0,1)$, the extreme partitions are induced by the \emph{Poisson--Kingman random measures} \citep{pitman2003poisson}; in this case, it follows from \citet[Prop.~9]{pitman2003poisson}, that